aws-samples/shopfloor-connectivity/docs/README.md

 <tr class="odd">
 <td>ReadPerSingleField</td>
 <td><p>Flag to let the connector read fields from the one at a time.
 Normally fields are combined up the maximum PDU size of the controller to reduce the number of read actions.
 When the data for a field in a combined set cannot be read or decoded by the PLC then the read for the full set will fail with a single error.
 In order to find the field that is causing the issue this field can be set to true in which case the connector log an error for the specific field that is causing the issue.</p>
-<p>In normal operations it is strongly recommended to set this flag to false to reduce the number of read action performed on the PLC</p></td>
+<p>In normal operations it is strongly recommended to set this flag to a value of false to reduce the number of read action performed on the PLC</p></td>
 <td>Boolean</td>
 <td>Default is false</td>
 </tr>